ionathanch/ssh-keygen-ed25519-vanity/README.md

 There is also a shell script that does basically the same thing but by actually running `ssh-keygen`, which is probably slower.

+NEW: There is now an additional Rust version, which can be compiled with `cargo build`, then run with `cargo run -- <substring> [private keyfile]`.
+If no keyfile path is provided, the private key will be printed to stdout.

 This is already covered by the licence, but once again I am **not** responsible for your use of this code.
 Don't @ me.
 (You can open an issue if there's any problems, with no guarantee that I'll look at it.)